MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework-v2.md

 ## Channel analytics APIs

-These APIs enable you to track event analytics.
+Use the following APIs to track event analytics.

 | Methods | Description |
 |---------|-------------|